How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 Method 1: Using Disk Management Tool

-• Boot into your PC
+• Boot up your PC

 • Click Start > Control Panel > Administrative Tools, then